offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 | v2 | 21 | 12 | 0  | 13 |
 | v3 | 22 | 13 | 13 | 0  |

-To get the above simple tree to fit to the above additive distance matrix, v2's limb needs to get attached somewhere specific in the simple tree.
 That specific location is what this algorithm determines.
-It could be that v2's limb needs to attach to either ...
+It could be that v2's limb needs to branch from either ...

  * an internal node ...